MuhammedZohaib/My-Second-Brain/OOP/Java Dump.md

 className.methodName();
 ```

-Shaodow Parameters -> When we use same parameter names in class this is known as Shadow Parameters.
+Shadow Parameters -> When we use same parameter names in class this is known as Shadow Parameters.
 We use `this` keyword to refer to the shadow parameters.

 The `static` method belongs to class if we directly change the value in a `static` method it'll change the value of all the associated objects of that `class` while if we make a new object and change the value of that `static` method it'll only change the value of that method of new object.
 method -> `static` is know as instance method.

-We can use loops to make 100s of objects from a `class` and later store them as a collection.
+We can use loops to make 100's of objects from a `class` and later store them as a collection.

 ```java
 int x = 5; //primitive Datatype